azangru/mysite/src/blog/us-elections-2016/index.md

 ---
-title: On the US Presidential elections 2016 and the Russian meddling
+title: On the 2016 US Presidential elections and the Russian meddling
-date: "2018-01-22"
+date: "2018-04-07"
-published: false
+published: true
 ---

 ## Preamble